21TORR/docs-old/docs/umbrella/index.rst

 Variations
 ##########

-Most of the time, you have some variables in your templates to modify the behaviour.
+Most of the time, you have some variables in your templates to modify the behavior.
 You can then add a "variations" template to have a quick look on all supported variations:

 With this base component: